PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * updated PD2P to use a negative weight based on the number of subs
   * ignore hidden datasets in PD2P
   * don't use modTime index on jobs_ARCH
   * set/increment nUsed in PD2P